superfly/docs/reference/volumes.html.md

 nav: firecracker
 ---

-Volumes are persistent storage for Fly apps.
+Volumes are persistent storage for Fly Apps.
 They allow an app to save its state, preserving configuration, session or user data, and be restarted with that information in place.

 A Fly Volume is a slice of an NVMe drive on the physical server your Fly App runs on.
 One consequence of this: if your app uses persistent storage, every instance of that app can only run on a host that has a volume provisioned for it.
 Another: there's a one-to-one mapping between VMs and volumes.
 You can't share a volume between apps, nor can two VMs mount the same volume at the same time.